 What is an Accrued Interest Formula?

-Let us understand the formula for the calculation of the accrued interest of a loan.
-Suppose the interest charged on loan is calculated daily.
-Let us assume that the yearly rate of interest for the loan is 14%, and the amount of loan is $1000.
+Let us understand the formula for calculating the accrued interest of a loan.
+Suppose the interest charged on a loan is calculated daily.
+Let us assume that the yearly interest rate for the loan is 14% and the amount of the loan is $1000.
 And the loan is payable every month.
-And the rate of interest charged by the financial institution for the loan is monthly.
+The rate of interest charged by the financial institution for the loan is monthly.

 Given,